 Located just north of Manhattan, Kansas, our ranch was originally developed for world-class whitetail deer hunting.
 Contrary to the perception of Kansas geography, Booth Creek features deep, wooded creek draws surrounded by rolling hills of lush tallgrass prairie.
 It's a haven for all kinds of wildlife.

-We still hunt, but now reserve about 1000 acres for raising our Wagyu herd.
+We still hunt, but now reserve more than 2000 acres for raising our Wagyu herd.